Alcohol, Tobacco, Vaping, Marijuana And Other Drugs

 Before the conversation:

-- Get on the same page about how to handle it with those who also parent your teen
+- Get on the same page about how to handle it with those who also parent your tween

 - Provide evidence (tangible or observations) of substance use